Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 **THIS DOCUMENTATION SECTION IS STILL IN PROGRESS.**

-Setting up the VCL using NC State computing resources frees up use of a work machine and also ensures more consistent working conditions because the work machine doesn't have to be constantly on to run.
+Setting up the VCL using NCSU computing resources frees up use of a work machine and also ensures more consistent working conditions because the work machine doesn't have to be constantly on to run.
 There are two major steps to setting up the analysis CRON job on a VCL machine: (1) create the image and (2) launch the image as a server.

 ### 3.1 Creating the VCL Image

-Go to [VCL at NC State](https://vcl.ncsu.edu/), click on "Reservations" and login using your Unity ID and password.
+Go to [VCL at NCSU](https://vcl.ncsu.edu/), click on "Reservations" and login using your Unity ID and password.
 After login in, click on "Reservations" again and then "New Reservation".
 A window will pop up and you want to select "Imaging Reservation" with Ubuntu 18.04 LTS Base and choose "Now" and a duration that's appropriate for set up--at least 1 to 3 hours is recommended (**Figure 1.**).
 Then click "Create Reservation".
 You will need to wait a few minutes while this image is created.
 Click on "Connect!" and you will see a pop up window with more information on how to connect (**Figure 2.**).
 Then you will need to copy the ip address of the image for use in the next step.

 ![Figure 1 shows a screenshot with the options to create a VCL image reservation.](images/vcl_image_reservation.png)
 <br> **Figure 1.** New VCL image reservation options.